Viviane Asseyi

-Viviane Marie-Louise Blanche Asseyi (/fr/; born 20 November 1993) is a French professional footballer who plays as a forward for Women Super League club West Ham United and the France national team.
+Viviane Marie-Louise Blanche Asseyi (/fr/; born 20 November 1993) is a French professional footballer who plays as a forward for Women Super League club West Ham United.

 Club career

 Asseyi began her career with amateur club US Quevilly at age 6.
 Due to Quevilly not having a women's section, at age 16 she played on a mixed team composed mostly of male players.
 She later joined the women's section of football club FC Rouen, where the youngster scored 23 goals in 28 total appearances.
 She joined Montpellier midway through the 2009–10 season in January 2010 and played there until moving to Olympique de Marseille ahead of the 2016–17 season.

 In 2020, amid the COVID-19 pandemic, she transferred to Bayern Munich in Germany.
 Upon her arrival at the club, she was welcomed by fellow French citizen Benjamin Pavard, who played for the men's side.
 She had been in conversations with Bayern about a transfer for a year prior to the move.

 In her Bundesliga debut on the first matchday against SC Sand, Asseyi scored, giving Bayern Munich the lead just two minutes in.
 In November she injured her ankle during a national team training course and had surgery a few days later.
 At the beginning of March 2021, she returned to the pitch, immediately scored another goal in Freiburg and won the Bundesliga championship with Bayern Munich at the end of the season.
 A year later, one of her goals - scored with a bicycle kick against 1.
 FC Köln - was voted goal of the month for March 2022 by the spectators of the Sportschau by a large margin.

 On 2 August 2022, Asseyi joined Super League club West Ham United.
 In the 2023–24 home game against Manchester United, she scored the equalizer making it 1–1 in the 85th minute.